Starcounter/Docs/tutorial/expense-tracker/README.md

 We will now turn our application into a simple expense tracker.
 This will allow us to practice using multiple object instances and relations.

-With Starcounter you can divide a view-model into several smaller view-models that are called partials.
-That's exactly what we will do with our application.
-We will let PersonJson be one view-model and ExpenseJson another.
-Doing this makes our application more modular and easier to maintain.
+with Starcounter, views and view-models can be broken up into parts and nested together.
+This allows for increased composability and modularity.
+In this case, the two main concepts in this app, Person and Expense, will be built with separate view-models and views and then nested together to create a coherent whole.
 Let's start by creating the appropriate files.

 <aside class="read-more">
-    <a href="/guides/web-apps/html-views">Read more about partials</a>
+    <a href="/guides/web-apps/html-views">Read more about views and view-models in Starcounter</a>
 </aside>

 1. Add a new Starcounter HTML template with dom-bind in the HelloWorld folder together with `PersonJson.html`.
 Name it `ExpenseJson.html`.